 If the server is running under SElinux, reset the file contexts.

 In the screenshot below, we can see that we are currently running

 3.2.1-4 and will be upgrading to

 Finally, when you are ready, run the upgrade script, which may take several hours to complete.
+We recommend you specify an explicit amount of memory on the command line, as server defaults may be too low.
+If the upgrade process runs out of memory it will fail and you will need to restore from backup and begin again.
 You may also wish to log the output.

 If the upgrade is successful, you will see the message below informing you that the upgrade was successful.

 The upgrade script will print a lot of information to the terminal.
 We recommend sending the output to a log file.
 This will help you troubleshoot if the upgrade fails.

 $ nohup php tools/upgrade.php upgrade > $OJS_ROOT_PATH/upgrade.log &